(V. Nabokov, from the Translator's Introduction to

 The Webern is a tone poem about summer, written in his pre-12-tone days, the Berlioz songs are summer songs, and while the Brahms symphony is not explicitly about summer (Brahms didn't do themes) it was written in the summer resort of Poertschach on the Woerthersee in Austria and as you can hear in this fragment from the third movement of the symphony has a delightful light summer feeling.

 The orchestra was conducted on this day by the eminent Latvian conductor Mariss Jansons.
 The highlight of the concert, however, was the appearance the beautiful and immensely likable Latvian mezzo-soprano, Elīna Garanča, doing the Berlioz songs.
 Recordings of Garanca's performance of the Berlioz songs, recorded on August 24, 2008, the day after the performance I attended are, fortunately, available on YouTube at this link.
 In a match the piece "La Spectre da la Rose," one of the six songs in the Berlioz cycle, Garanca wore a beautiful silk gown with a print of pale, dusty roses on a cream-colored background.
-A brilliant and witty touch.
+A witty touch.

 And this from Norma